 There’s more than one Xbox One.
-You can already buy the Xbox One S, a redesigned Xbox One with a few upgrades.
-Microsoft is also working on a major upgrade named the Xbox One X, which will arrive on November 7 and was codenamed “Project Scorpio”.
+Microsoft has already released the Xbox One S, a redesigned Xbox One with a few upgrades.
+Microsoft also released a major upgrade named the Xbox One X, which was released on November 7, 2017 and was codenamed “Project Scorpio”.

 All Xbox One models will play the same Xbox One games (and even Xbox 360 games!).
 However, newer models may play those same games with more detailed graphics and smoother framerates.
 Here are the main differences.

 Xbox One (Released November 22, 2013)

 You’re probably already familiar with the original Xbox One.
 The console itself is a a large, black, VCR-style box.
 All Xbox One packages originally included the Kinect, Microsoft’s solution for voice recognition, motion tracking, and controlling your cable box or other TV service with its integrated IR blaster.